Senate investigators warn of Chinese state-run centers at more than 100 U.S. colleges

 The warning comes amid heightened concern about whether China’s growing global footprint, propelled by massive investments in everything from foreign roads and ports to 5G wireless technology, pose a security and counterespionage risk to the United States and other countries.

-President Trump has lavished praise on Chinese President Xi Jinping, and on Sunday announced that he will hold off on a promised tariff increase because Xi plans to come to his Mar-a-Lago resort for a summit aimed at resolving the trade war.
-China also plays a central role for Trump as he holds a second nuclear summit this week in Vietnam with North Korean leader Kim Jong Un, whose country is heavily reliant on Chinese trade.
+President Donald Trump has lavished praise on Chinese President Xi Jinping, and on Sunday announced that he will hold off on a promised tariff increase because Xi plans to come to his Mar-a-Lago resort for a summit aimed at resolving the trade war.
+China also plays a central role for Trump after he walked out of a second nuclear summit this week in Vietnam with North Korean leader Kim Jong Un, whose country is heavily reliant on Chinese trade.

 The institutes are so controversial that at least 10 U.S. schools have announced plans in recent months to shut them down.
 In Canada, the province of New Brunswick shuttered its only institute, and British lawmakers have called for halting any new ones in the U.K.